What Are Black Triangles?

 Bioclear is a specialized composite bonding technique designed specifically for closing black triangles.
 It uses clear, anatomically shaped matrices that wrap around the tooth and extend below the gumline.
 Heated, injection-molded composite flows into the matrix and bonds the tooth into the new contour.

-The result: a sealed, polished, anatomically correct contact between the teeth that closes the triangle from gumline to contact point.
+The result is a sealed, polished, anatomically correct contact between the teeth that closes the triangle from gumline to contact point.

 - The matrices produce a smoother, more durable result than freehand composite